AppliedBioinformatics/Brassica_oleracea_rapa_napus_code/README.md

 R-code to replot SHAP plots with defaults and values I like, one line per chromosome, a nicer grid and so on

+## 16-ChisquareTestVariableGenesNetworks

+A nicer recode of older code that runs chisquare for a bunch of comparison tables around variable/core genes in protein-protein interaction networks.

+## 17-makeBetterSupplTables

+R-code that pulls out coverage and other stats from SRA for the individuals I used.

 ## Notebooks
 These contain the XGBoost and Shapley values work used for modeling gene presence/absence variation.